simque/exceptional-realty/README.md

 ---

 # Description
-This is an example site for the inte Intro to Front-end Web Development Course at the The Flatiron School.
+This is an example site for the Intro to Front-end Web Development Course at the The Flatiron School.

 # Contact